StarGate01/pyglobalplatform/README.md

 Swig Python bindings for the GlobalPlatform (https://github.com/kaoh/globalplatform) library.

-Not be confused with https://github.com/JavaCardOS/pyGlobalPlatform , which is widely out of date.
+Not to be confused with https://github.com/JavaCardOS/pyGlobalPlatform , which is widely out of date.

 ## Requirements